egel-lang/egel-lang.github.io/index.md

 ## Links

-You can find the sources on [github](https://github.com/egel-lang/).
-I blog about my progress on [blogger](https://egel-language.blogspot.nl/).
-I started on a [FAQ](https://egel-lang.github.io/FAQ.html).

-The interpreter isd distributed under the
+The interpreter is distributed under the
 The [MIT](https://github.com/egel-lang/egel/blob/master/LICENSE.md) License
 (Copyricht (c) 2017 M.C.A.
 (Marco) Devillers).
 Contact me when you need anything else.

+You can find the sources on [github](https://github.com/egel-lang/).
+I blog about my progress on [blogger](https://egel-language.blogspot.nl/).
+I started on a [FAQ](https://egel-lang.github.io/FAQ.html).

 ## Thanks